 Paralysis of the lower half of the body is called paraplegia.
 Paralysis below the neck, including both arms and legs, is called quadriplegia.

-A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes, or compresses one or more of your vertebrae.
-It also may result from a gunshot or knife wound that penetrates and cuts your spinal cord.
+A traumatic spinal cord injury can stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.
+It can also result from a gunshot or knife wound that penetrates and cuts your spinal cord.

 Additional damage usually occurs over days or weeks because of bleeding, swelling, inflammation and fluid accumulation in and around your spinal cord.

 A nontraumatic spinal cord injury can be caused by arthritis, cancer, inflammation, infections or disk degeneration of the spine.

 The central nervous system comprises the brain and spinal cord.
 The spinal cord is made of soft tissue and surrounded by bones (vertebrae).
 It extends down from the base of your brain and contains nerve cells and groups of nerves called tracts, which go to different parts of your body.

 The lower end of your spinal cord stops a little above your waist in the region called the conus medullaris.
 Below this region is a group of nerve roots called the cauda equina.

 Tracts in your spinal cord carry messages between your brain and the rest of your body.
 Motor tracts carry signals from your brain to control muscle movement.
 Sensory tracts carry signals from body parts to your brain relating to heat, cold, pressure, pain and the position of your limbs.

 Damage to nerve fibers